-Speed Compensated Volume (SCV): The radio has Speed Compensated Volume (SCV).
-When SCV is on, the radio volume automatically adjusts to compensate for road and wind noise as you speed up or slow down while driving.
+Speed Compensated Volume (SCV): The Speed Compensated Volume (SCV) feature automatically adjusts the radio volume to compensate for road and wind noise as you speed up or slow down while driving.
 That way, the volume level should sound about the same as you drive.